-The price is determined by the supply and demand.
-Weather conditions is the main player.
-If the there is too much or too little rain the yield will be small.
-This means the demand will be higher than supply and people are willing to contest for the saffron.
+The price is determined by the supply and demand, and currency exchange rate.
+Weather conditions play a big role.
+If there is too much, or too little rain the yield will be small.
+This means the demand will be higher than the supply, and people are willing to contest for the saffron.
 They are willing to pay more.
-In long term there are other factors as minimum wage, technology, marketing costs, import tariffs, etc.
+In long term there are other factors as minimum wage, technology, marketing costs, import tariffs, population growth, etc.

 These are indicative prices as they are fluctuating in the market daily.
 There are also different types of saffron, namely negin, pushal, and sargol.
-These prices are derived from Iran.
+These are average saffron prices obtained from Iran.

 Selling for USD 700-1050

 2. Manufacturer (company who does drying, sorting, packing, stocking)

 Selling for USD 850-1500

 Selling for USD 1200-2000

 4. Importer/wholesaler in importing country

 5. Retail store in importing country

 Selling for USD 5000-8000